SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.4.md

 #### DataMiner Cube - Bookings app: Problem when zooming to last/next month in the bookings timeline \[ID_24704\]

-When, in the bookings timeline, you zoomed to last/next month, in some cases, the timeliine would zoom to an incorrect time range (e.g. one day).
+When, in the bookings timeline, you zoomed to last/next month, in some cases, the timeline would zoom to an incorrect time range (e.g. one day).

 #### DataMiner Cube - Services app: Problem with service definition diagram updates \[ID_24707\]